RedWilly/no-u-honeypot/README.md

 However, **the attacker is smarter than they are**.

 They're monitoring the mempool for pending donations and will immediately backrun the donation transaction with a transfer to their own address.
-This allows the attacker to make off with the donation and for the ERC-20s to remain inside the EOA to temp the next sucka.
+This allows the attacker to make off with the donation and for the ERC-20s to remain inside the EOA to tempt the next sucka.

 ## how to exploit the exploiters